railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 Creating Price Lists
 --------------------

-To define a pricelist use the menu :menuselection:`Sales --> Configuration --> Pricelists --> Pricelists` .
+You can define a pricelist from the menu :menuselection:`Sales --> Configuration --> Pricelists --> Pricelists`.

 For each list you should define: